williamo1099/List-Timer/README.md

 ## Features

 The app's main objective is to have multiple timers at once and to read all the timers out loud.
+Here are all features of the List Timer app.
 * Play your collection of timers by tapping the play button.
 * You can have as many timers as you want in a collection.
 Add a new timer as needed.
 * Update your collection any time you want.
 If you realize there is a mistake in your collection, just update it with ease.

 <p align="center">
     <img alt="Adding Interface" width="150" src="assets/images/screenshots/collection.png">